mtumilowicz/cryptography-hsm-workshop/readme.txt

 * multiple HSMs are handled by the PKCS #11 API
     ![alt text](img/hsm_multiple_slots.png)
-    * PKCS #11 API is designed integrating load balancing techniques so that cryptographic operations are fairly distributed over set of HSMs connected to the application.
+    * PKCS #11 API is designed integrating load balancing techniques so that cryptographic operations are fairly distributed over set of HSMs connected to the application

 ## softhsm
 * potential problem with the use of the PKCS #11 interface is that it might limit the wide spread use of OpenDNSSEC,